MI-AFP/tutorials/tutorials/03_branching.md

 ## If and case

-As in other languages, in Haskell, you can use `if-then-else` and `case-of` (similar to `switch-case`) expression for branching the computation.
-But here it is slightly different.
+As in other languages, also in Haskell you can use `if-then-else` and `case-of` (similar to `switch-case`) expression for branching the computation.
+But here it has a different meaning: as we are in a side-effect-free environment, it decides about a result variant.
 Although you've already seen and used `if-then-else` expression during this course, we will look at it in higher detail now.

 ### Own ifThenElse

-First, let's try to implement own function realizes the `if-then-else` branching.
+First, let's try to implement own function realising the `if-then-else` branching.
 What would be the type of such function?
-We need the condition which is obviously of type `Bool` and then there are two expressions, one is evaluated if the condition is `True` and the other if it is `False`.
-We can allow any type of such expression by type variable `a` and it will be the return type as well.
+We need the condition which is obviously of type `Bool` and then there are two expressions, one is evaluated in case the condition is `True` and the other one in case it is `False`.
+We can allow any type of such expression by type variable `a` and it will represent the returned type, as well.

 ```haskell
 ifThenElse :: Bool -> a -> a -> a
 ifThenElse condition onTrue onFalse = ...
 ```

-But how to implement it without actually using `if-then-else` keywords?
-Just by definition and expected behavior - when `condition` is `True`, then the result is `onTrue` and if it is `False` then `onFalse`.
+But how to implement it without actually using `if-then-else` keywords, so we do not get into a cycle?
+By pattern matching:

 ```haskell
 ifThenElse :: Bool -> a -> a -> a